PurpleKingdomGames/roguelike-starterkit-docs/examples/terminal-ui/input/README.md

 # UI Components: Label

-This example shows how to set up a `Input` using Indigo's general UI system.
+This example shows how to set up a `Input` using the Terminal UI system.